Digital EGA Four gas Assisted Tuning

 O2 sensor and a/f ratio = no information.....

-Digital systems use HC and CO2 to show "over advanced" ignition timing.
+Digital systems use HC and CO2 to show "over or under advanced" ignition timing.

 O2 sensor and a/f ratio = no information.......

-Digital systems use O2 as just an indicator of how much oxygen is left.
+Digital systems use O2 as just and only as an indicator of how much oxygen is left.

-If the engine is making Best Power with a particular fuel stagger and / or ignition timing, and the o2 value is above 1%, I'd look at improper fuel stagger and retarded ignition timing - Retarded ignition timing increases the O2 level in the exhaust - so we don't rely on it -
+If the engine is making Best Power with a particular fuel stagger and / or ignition timing, and the o2 value is above 1%, I'd look at improper fuel stagger and retarded ignition timing - Retarded ignition timing increases the O2 level in the exhaust - so we don't rely on it as a "goal".

 O2 sensor and a/f ratio = all eggs in leaky basket..........